History of Agarwals :

 time it could not stand the foreign invasions of Hunas, Greeks and Yavanas, who

 invaded the north India disintegrating various kingdoms in Punjab.
-The disintegrated

 Agroha led to the migration of the residents of Agroha to other parts of the country